 Looking for an easy meal that’s guaranteed to please?
 These Homemade Gluten-Free Baked Chicken Nuggets fit the bill.

-These gluten-free chicken nuggets are also suitable for almost any special diet–they’re Egg & Dairy Free with a Gluten-Free & Grain-Free option, and they freeze well too!
+These gluten-free chicken nuggets always get rave reviews, and are suitable for almost any special diet–they’re Egg & Dairy Free with a Gluten-Free & Grain-Free option, and they freeze well too!